UniBuc-DITC/osTicket/DEPLOYMENT.md

 ## Installing plugins and language packs

-The production `docker-compose` file is configured to mount the `include/plugins` and `include/i18n` directories from the host machine as read-only.
+The production `compose.yaml` file is configured to mount the `include/plugins` and `include/i18n` directories from the host machine as read-only.

 Any plugins/language packs installed into these directories will be available for activation